darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 _Edge sensitivity_
 : As sensor noise principally will be amplified by CS we take care about this problem by doing an analysis of local variance, luminance and an interactive user provided threshold.
-The sharpening is applied only to regions that are concidered to be safe in the analysis, the mask providing this information can be inspected by a click on the button as usual.
+The sharpening is applied only to regions that are considered to be safe in the analysis, the mask providing this information can be inspected by a click on the button as usual.

    For a good default we check the image ISO and sensor readout precision as a starting point.
    Very noisy images will require larger values than default, for very low sensor noise you can decrease the threshold to improve capture sharpening also in very dark parts of the image.

 _Corner boost/Sharp center_
 : Most lenses are sharper in the central part than the corners of the image, increasing the corner boost results in a larger per-pixel radius to be used for the CS kernels for the image corners.
-The extra radius is controlled by _corner boost_, the affected area follwows a very simple model using the distance from the image center and is controlled by _sharp center_.
+The extra radius is controlled by _corner boost_, the affected area follows a very simple model using the distance from the image center and is controlled by _sharp center_.
 Again - the mask button visualizes the effect.

 # dual demosaic algorithms